Geelong Arts Centre Redevelopment

 Externally, a concrete drape feature runs across the front of the building, complementing a circus Calliope-shaped entrance referencing early histories of travelling performance in Victoria.

-Amplifying the voices of the local First Nations community, ARM worked closely with Wadawurrung artist Kait James, and local First Nations artists Tarryn Love, Gerard Black and Mick Ryan to showcase First Nations stories throughout the campus.
+To foreground the voices of the local First Nations community, ARM collaborated closely with Wadawurrung artist Kait James and talented local First Nations artists, Tarryn Love, Gerard Black, and Mick Ryan to showcase First Nations stories throughout the Centre.

-Each of the building’s four levels evokes a different Wadawurrung creation narrative, with Earth and Ochre Country expressed at ground level, ascending to Moonah Forest Country, Sky Country and Night Sky on level four.
-It’s telling the story of Djilang (Geelong), and of the profound traditions of performance on the Wadawurrung site for thousands of years.
-It’s a celebration of everything Geelong is.
+Each of the building’s four levels evokes a different Wadawurrung creation narrative.
+From the Earth and Ochre Country on the ground level, through Moonah Forest Country, Sky Country, and Night Sky Country above, the design eloquently narrates the tale of Djilang (Geelong).
+It pays homage to the site’s history as a place of performance, which dates back thousands of years.

 The building’s internal layout has been designed as a series of multi-purpose spaces, each lending themselves to a variety of arts, performance and general community uses.
 This includes a 500-seat theatre that expands to 800 in ‘live gig’ mode, a 250-seat hybrid theatre connected to the Little Malop Street Plaza, and a range of event spaces, including foyers, bars and alfresco dining all of which facilitate diverse community experiences from concerts and exhibitions to festivals and markets.